DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 It is important to remember that publishers who make use of an online reading platform are effectively dependent on the platform provider.
 If the platform changes its technology or terms of service, or simply goes out of business, the publisher has no recourse, except possibly to find another platform.
 On the other hand, ebook stores which offer downloadable files provide the publisher with much more control and freedom in this respect.

-The following is an overview of the main characteristics, statistics, strengths and weaknesses, revenue models and publishing guidelines for three major online reading platforms (Issuu[^Issuu], Scribd[^Scribd] and Internet Archive[^Internet-Archive]) as well as two third-party blogs (Medium[^Medium] and WordPress[^WordPress]).
+The following is an overview of the main characteristics, statistics, strengths and weaknesses, revenue models and publishing guidelines for three major online reading platforms (Issuu,[^Issuu] Scribd[^Scribd] and Internet Archive[^Internet-Archive]) as well as two third-party blogs (Medium[^Medium] and WordPress[^WordPress]).

 ![Issuu](images/05_01_onlinereadingplatforms_issuu.png "Issuu")